hamid9766/DsaAlgo/README.md

 # DsaPractice
 Practised DSA Concepts
-Learned how to make branch from master and how to use it this is my 1 commit
+I Practised data structure and algorithm questions which are frequently asked and also learnt how to implement any data structre from scratch